typelevel/foundation/BYLAWS.md

 ## ARTICLE 7.
 CONFLICT OF INTEREST AND COMPENSATION APPROVAL POLICIES

 ### SECTION 7.1.
 PURPOSE OF CONFLICT OF INTEREST POLICY
-The purpose of this conflict of interest policy is to protect this tax-exempt corporation’s interest when it is contemplating entering into a transaction or arrangement that might benefit the private interest of an officer or director of the corporation or might result in a possible excess benefit transaction.
+The purpose of this conflict of interest policy is to protect this tax-exempt corporation's interest when it is contemplating entering into a transaction or arrangement that might benefit the private interest of an officer or director of the corporation or might result in a possible excess benefit transaction.
 This policy is intended to supplement but not replace any applicable state and federal laws governing conflict of interest applicable to nonprofit and charitable organizations.

 ### SECTION 7.2.
 DEFINITIONS
 (a) _Interested Person._ Any director, principal officer, member of a committee with governance powers, or any other person who has a direct or indirect financial interest, as defined below, is an interested person.